 Instructor: Dr. Zhi-Qing Lin

-Class exams (two midterms and one final exams): Material presented in class lectures and required readings will form the basis for examination questions.
+Class exams (two midterms and one final): Material presented in class lectures and required readings will form the basis for examination questions.
 Class examinations will require an understanding of lecture and reading materials, and result in applications of the knowledge to practical situations.
-One group research presentation will be given during the class lectures.
+The test questions will be different between undergraduate and graduate students.

 Regular prompt attendance is required for success in this course.
 Only University approved absences will be accepted.
-However, excessive absences may result in a 10% reduction of your overall grade or your being dropped from the course.
+Because classroom or group discussion will form an important part of class lectures, excessive absences may result in a 10% reduction of your overall grade or being dropped from the course.

 In the event of academic misconduct, the student is subject to a number of penalties, including a failing grade for a plagiarized assignment or for a course.